-The volcano-tectonic earthquakes on average occur 8 times a day (see Fig. 98a).
+The volcano-tectonic earthquakes on average occur 8 times a day (see Fig. 8a).
 The rate of seismicity frequently increases, leading to phases with elevated seismic activity.
-2709 earthquakes were recorded from 18 January 2017 to 12 January 2018,

-- 112 of which could be located using multi-array techniques.
-The earthquakes mainly occurred around Brava (Fig. 910).
-The reason for the discrepancy of in the amount-number of detected and with the multi-array analysis located earthquakes are manifold.
+2709 earthquakes were recorded from 18 January 2017 to 12 January 2018, 112 of which could be located using multi-array techniques.
+The earthquakes mainly occurred around Brava (Fig. 9).
+The reason for the discrepancy of the amount of detected and with the multi-array analysis located earthquakes are manifold.
 Many smaller earthquakes are recorded with our stations only on Brava, thus precluding the multi-array analysis, as for this at least two arrays must detect the event.
-As described further-in Sect.
-43.3, the multi-array analysis can only be performed for events with stable results for the backazimuth determination.
-If the energy grid shows e.g. strong side lobes or - 235 the choice of slightly different stacking windows for the same event leads to strongly different results, the result of this array for this particular event is discarded.
+As described further in Sect.
+4.3, the multi array analysis can only be performed for events with stable results for the backazimuth determination.
+If the energy grid shows e.g. strong side lobes or the choice of slightly different stacking windows for the same event leads to strongly different results, the result of this array for this particular event is discarded.
 Additionally, at least two arrays must show reliable and stable results, which further reduces the number of located events.
-The recordings of the stations on Fogo show a rather high frequency content with the main frequencies between 10 to 30 Hz (Fig. S67a).
+The recordings of the stations on Fogo show a rather high frequency content with the main frequencies between 10 to 30 Hz (Fig. 7a).
 On Brava the dominant frequencies of the same event are lower and range between 2 and 20 Hz.
-The corresponding spectrum is shown in the supplementary material (Fig. S2bS6b). - The mean apparent velocities at the arrays on Fogo are in the range of 7.1 km/s for events originating close to Brava.
-For such a distance between event and array, the ray is first propagating downwards from the source.
-In a medium with lateral homogeneous velocities, the apparent velocity of this ray measured at the array is equivalent to the velocity of at the ray turning point.
+The corresponding spectrum is shown in the supplementary material (Fig. S2b).

+The mean apparent velocities at the arrays on Fogo are in the range of 7.1 km/s for events originating close to Brava.
+In a medium with lateral homogeneous velocities, the apparent velocity is equivalent to the velocity of the ray turning point.
 Apparent velocities <8 km/s thus point to a ray turning point within the crust (velocity model taken from Vales et al., 2014), indicating crustal depths of the earthquakes.
-Note that the array on Brava shows higher apparent velocities for the same - 245 earthquakes with a mean of 10.8 km/s.
+Note that the array on Brava shows higher apparent velocities for the same earthquakes with a mean of 10.8 km/s.
 However, array BR is located closely to the sources, which results in a steeper angle of incidence (and smaller slowness) compared to the arrays located on Fogo.